pranjal-sri/Feedback-Augmented-Search/README.md

 3. **Ranking words**

 We rank the candidate words based on a combination of their gini gain, their frequency in relevant docs, and syntactic dependencies on the query terms.
 These help us to capture discriminatory value, importance within the relevant documents, and relation with query terms respectively.
+The following explains the three and how they are combined:

 #### i.
-Gini Gain Calculation and Initialization
+Gini Gain Calculation

 The Gini gain of a word is computed using the Gini impurity metric, which quantifies the effectiveness of the word in differentiating between relevant and non-relevant documents.
-This calculation is expressed as follows:

-*gini_gain(word) = gini_impurity(base results) - gini_impurity(word)*

-where gini of a set of documents is defined as:
+Within our application, gini of a set of documents is defined as:

-$gini = 1 - \frac{\text{No. of relevant docs}}{\text{No. of total docs}}^2 - \frac{\text{No. of irrelevant docs}}{\text{No. of total docs}}^2$
+$gini = 1 - \left( \frac{\text{No. of relevant docs}}{\text{No. of total docs}}\right)^2 - \left( \frac{\text{No. of irrelevant docs}}{\text{No. of total docs}} \right)^2$

- Here:
+It is a measure of homogenity of a set.
+We define gini_impurity of a word as the weighted average of the gini of the two sets: doucments with the word and documents without the word.
  - `gini_impurity(base results)`: Represents the baseline Gini of the entire result set.
  -  `gini_impurity(word)`: Represents the weighted average of gini of the two sets: docs containing the word and docs not containing the word

+ We combine this to calculate gini_gain of a wrod as the following:
+*gini_gain(word) = gini_impurity(base results) - gini_impurity(word)*

 **Gini gain is a better heuristic than IDF because it allows us to focus on the discriminatory qualities of a word instead of its rarity in the corpus.**

 #### ii.
-Adding frequency weights
+Adding term-frequency weights
 For each word, we consider it's frequency in the relevant documents.
 We then update the rankings using the following formula:

 $ranking(word) =$ *gini_gain(word)* $+ tf_{word}$